r57zone/OpenVR-ArduinoHMD/README.md

 renderWidth, renderHeight | Image rendering resolution for one eye. windowWidth, windowHeight | Height and width of the displayed window. windowX, windowY | Window offset is required for display on other monitors.
 For example, to display on the second display, which is displayed on the right, you need to specify the value 1920 (provided that the first display has a resolution of 1920 by 1080).
 The exact data can be viewed using the [MultiMonitorTool utility](https://www.nirsoft.net/utils/multi_monitor_tool.html), and also with it you can turn off and turn on the second monitor via a bat file.
 DebugMode | Debug mode, locked at 30 FPS.
-After checking, it is recommended to set it to false (disable).
+After checking, it is recommended to set it to `false` (disable).
+ArduinoRequire | Requires a connected Arduino to start the driver.
+The parameter is necessary for quick tests of controllers, so as not to connect and put on a hmd for tests.
+To disable, change to `false`.

 ## Hotkeys
 Name | Description